BOJ's Kataoka: No need to debate exit strategy now - Sankei

-TOKYO (Reuters) - Bank of Japan board member Goushi Kataoka said the central bank should focus on ways to achieve its 2 percent inflation target instead of debating an exit strategy from its massive stimulus program, the Sankei newspaper reported on Tuesday.
+TOKYO, Nov 28 (Reuters) - Bank of Japan board member Goushi Kataoka said the central bank should focus on ways to achieve its 2 percent inflation target instead of debating an exit strategy from its massive stimulus programme, the Sankei newspaper reported on Tuesday.

 The BOJ must take additional easing steps to achieve its price target at the earliest date possible, so that prolonged monetary easing does not hurt Japan’s financial system, Kataoka was quoted by Sankei as saying in the interview.